MITLibraries/tacos/docs/explanation/categorization-workflow.md

 SuggestedResource detector.
 The `calculateCategory()` method includes a lookup for this detector to make sure that any detections are scored appropriately.

-### Human validation of these operations
+### Human review of these operations

+Staff will have multiple ways to participate in this process:

+1. Placing terms into categories themselves, independent of what the application does.
+These classifications will be consulted during adjustments to the application, acting as a confirmation of what the tool _should_ be doing.
+2. Inspecting the actions taken by the application about any term (which detectors activate, and how those detections are summarized into the final categorization).

+#### Confirmation

+The first of these actions, the Confirmation workflow, is the first part we are developing.
+Any user of the system will be able to review a Term record, and place it into one of the three basic categories.
+If unsure, the user can place the term in an Undefined category.
+The final option during Confirmation will be to flag the term for review and removal (occasionally we see search terms that are meaningless as a search term, but appear to be user passwords or otherwise contain information that should not be retained).

+#### Inspection

-There will be an ability for humans to inspect these operations, and to submit feedback about any actions which were not correct.
-These validations will be used to further refine the confidence values associated with our `Detector` and `DetectionCategory` records, as well as to refine the operation of the detectors, or the mappings between these elements.
+Staff will have the ability to inspect the detections and categorizations taken by the application, and to submit feedback about any actions which were not correct.
+This feedback will be used to further refine the confidence values associated with our `Detector` and `DetectionCategory` records, as well as to refine the operation of the detectors, or the mappings between these elements.

-This validation workflow has not been defined yet, nor has the data model been expanded to support this feedback.
-We do anticipate, however, that successful or unsuccessful validations would end up adjusting the relevant confidence values via the `incrementConfidence()` or `decrementConfidence()` methods.
+This feedback workflow has not been defined yet, nor has the data model been expanded to support this feedback.
+We do anticipate, however, adjusting the relevant confidence values via the `incrementConfidence()` or `decrementConfidence()` methods.

 ---